kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 I am writing this blog post because I haven't found any news in the international media about the recent technology-related scandal in Hungary, and I want to draw attention to the topic while raising awareness of the importance of information security and proper crisis management as well as praising the power of social networks.
-So let's see first what kind of craziness have just happened in Hungary!
+So let's see first what kind of craziness has just happened in Hungary!

 ## Security gone wrong